 Ironworkers help put up buildings, bridges and other structures involving rods and beams (Branch 1 - Ironworker Generalist 420B), while Branch 2 Ironworkers- Sturctural & Ornamental 420A would build or create such as things as iron gates.

 What Preparation and Training Do You Need?

-You should preferably complete your Grade 12 with a secondary school diploma and credits in Math, English and Science, as well as technical courses such as blueprint reading and welding.
-(The minimum entry requirement under the TQAA is Grade 10).
+You should preferably complete your Grade 12 with a secondary school diploma and credits in Math, English and Science, as well as technical courses such as blueprint reading and welding. , A secondary school diploma this is usually required by employers and unions today, to be apprenticed in this trade under the Ontario College of Trades Apprenticeship Act (2009).
+Please note that minimum entry requirements to this and other trades are currently under review by the Ontario College of Trades.
 Successful completion of the Ironworker Generalist- Branch 1 requires completion of an 8,000 hour apprenticeship, including 3 levels of in-school training (720 hours).
 Completion of Ironworker Structural & Ornamental Branch 2 requires 6,000 hours, including 720 in-school theory hours, and successfully passing the examination to obtain your Certificate of Qualification.

 To view the Essential Skills for this particular skilled trade, please click on the following link:

 Additional information on training standards for this particular trade in the Construction sector can be found on the Ontario College of Trades(OCOT) website at: www.collegeoftrades.ca/trades/training-standards1/construction.